 If you just can’t figure out how to buy a ticket or where you should be going, leave the baggage area and head to information desk, situated as you exit to your left.

 Also, head to the Information Deck if you’d like to buy a Copenhagen Card.
-For more information about the money-saving card, click for more information.

 If you still need to purchase train tickets, you can either purchase with a credit/debit card from a machine or a real person.